By definition, stretch marks are:

-If you're worried about your breast skin being more stripey than a zebra after your implant surgery read on...
+If you're worried about your breast skin being more stripey than a zebra after your breast augmentation then read on...

 I love facts!
 Did you know; your skin is the biggest organ in your body.
 That's a big thing to take care of, and take care of it you should.
 The type of skin you have (e.g. dry/spot prone) is pretty much down to your genes (in other words, you get what you’re given).

-there is no harm in prepping your skin before surgery (and treating it well after).
+there is no harm in prepping your skin before a breast augmentation (and treating it well after).

 Every scar and mark tells the tales of your life... so be proud of them in whatever shape or form they are.